Affiliate Marketing

 12 min.
 Read

-A great way to boost your earnings as an affiliate is to add email into your marketing strategy.
-Having success with email marketing boils down to your ability to create a solid email list and provide valuable content to your audience.
-With email, your focus has to be on developing quality relationships with your prospects and establishing trust to get them to click on your affiliate link and purchase the affiliate products or offers you’re promoting.
+With email, your focus has to be on developing quality relationships with your prospects and establishing enough trust for them to click your affiliate links and act on the offers you're promoting.

 1. Build a Strong Contact List